-Substance misuse and dual diagnosis disorders do not just affect the people with the disease.
-They have a ripple effect on addicts’ families and friends, too, because these people often encounter erratic behaviors, have an unstable home dynamic or constantly worry about their loved one’s health and safety.
+Substance and mental health disorders do not just affect the people with the problem.
+They have a ripple effect on everyone, including families friends, employers – the lists endless.
+All because everyone often encounters erratic behaviors, have an unstable home or work dynamic or constantly worry about their loved one’s health and safety.
 A professionally facilitated intervention can be the first step to recovery for all involved.

 An intervention is a structured opportunity for loved ones to help people of all ages realize the full extent of their problem and admit their need to seek professional rehabilitation treatment.
 Refusal to concede to having a problem is a hallmark of addictive behavior and co-occurring disorders, so the primary objective of an intervention is to emphasize the severity of the condition and guide someone to the realization that it is time to get help.

 Deciding when to stage an intervention involves determining when the behavior has progressed to a point where the person has lost control of one or more aspects of their life.

 A professional intervention provides outside help from someone who is not emotionally involved with the problem and has an outside perspective.
 Hiring a certified and experienced intervention specialist allows friends and family to have the peace of mind that comes with knowing their loved one is in safe, competent hands.

 Rich Whitman has worked as an addiction professional for more than 30 years, and in his career, he has organized interventions throughout the states with a 98 percent success rate.
 As an awarded interventionist, he has made more than 50 appearances as a featured specialist on the Dr. Phil talk show.
 To learn more or book an intervention, call 210-291-0278.